jguest/dial-rb/README.md

 So the web editor idea became a thing.
 I worked on it for a few days straight with virtually no sleep and at the end of it all, it just felt right to me.
-I was defining functions, classes and modules that did some neat at home, in the browser, and using them in a conversation thread on my iPhone.
+I was defining functions, classes and modules that did some neat things at home in the browser, and using them in a conversation thread on my iPhone.
 And here it is.
 I never really planned to share this anyone but after I saw it working, I couldn't *not* share.